Submit request or call to make an appointment.

-Muscular dystrophy is a name for genetic disorders that cause muscle weakness.
-Muscular dystrophy causes muscles to break down over time, creating fatty deposits.
-There are more than 30 types of muscular dystrophy; the types vary from mild to severe and affect different muscles.
-Some types appear in childhood, while others do not appear until adulthood.
+Muscular dystrophies are a group of genetic disorders that cause progressive muscle weakness.
+In muscular dystrophies, muscles break down over time, creating fatty deposits.
+Currently, there are more than 30 types of muscular dystrophies; the types vary from mild to severe and affect different muscles.
+Rate of progression of symptoms depends on the type of muscular dystrophy.
+Some types appear in childhood, while others do not cause symptoms until adulthood.

 Treatment plans are based on: